nolafs/renaissance-website/site/content/about/_index.md

         Greg brings a wealth of cross-genre experience to the team as well as an understanding of media & content creators which allows him to identify the right targets, for the right titles no matter the scope of the project.
     - image: /images/uploads/aaron-c-bio-v2.png
       name: Aaron Cooper
-      position: Head of Content Creators
+      position: " "
       text: >-
-        Heading up Renaissance’s award winning Content Creator Team since 2021, Aaron has been working in videogames for over 15 years.
+        Joining Renaissance’s in 2021, Aaron has been working in videogames for over 15 years.

         His journey has seen experience gained from very different sides of the industry, from working directly in game development, building communication plans for retail HQ giant GAME to working for 2K on the publisher side on global hit franchises such as XCOM, Mafia, Borderlands, NBA 2K & Civilization.